openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

    **Show Discussion**.

    You can scroll through the posts that have already been added: the title and the first sentence or two of each post appear.
-To read the entire post, view the responses to it, and see any comments, click **Expand discussion**.
+To read an entire post, view the responses to it, and see any comments, click **Expand discussion**.

 4. To add a post, click **New Post**.